 Physical Effort: While performing the duties of this job, the employee is regularly required to talk and hear, use hands and fingers to operate a computer and telephone.
 This position requires sitting for long periods of time.
 Employee will occasionally need to lift boxes or materials up to 15 pounds.
 Reasonable accommodations can be made to enable individuals with disabilities to perform the essential functions.

-Travel: Most large churchwide sponsored meetings and events have shifted to online and digital formats.
+Most large churchwide sponsored meetings and events have shifted to online and digital formats.
 In-person travel will be minimal for those events.
-Travel to in-person meetings and events within the synod will be necessary and can usually be accomplished within the same day (depending on the geography of the synod).
-Occasional overnight stays may be required.
-Valid driver’s license required.
+Travel to in-person meetings and events within the synod will be necessary and can usually be accomplished within the same day.
+Travel has been minimal during the pandemic.

 About the synod